imaxs/EasyJection/README.md

 ```
 </details></td></tr></table>

-**➡️ Each of these ways is a workable solution, but they all have same disadvantages:**
+*➡️ Each of these ways is a workable solution, but they all have same disadvantages:*
 - ❌ When a class holds its dependencies and tries to manage them itself without any interference from others, it's an anti-pattern named *Control Freak*.
 - ❌ The need to manually write in the source code of each component.
 - ❌ Extending and maintaining the classes in your project will take a lot more effort.

-We can try to solve the disadvantages described above by using any other popular IOC / DI framework for the Unity game engine:
+⬇️ We can try to solve the disadvantages described above by using any other popular IOC / DI framework for the Unity game engine:
 <table><tr><td><details>
  <summary>📃 Cube.cs</summary>